 - Paying off what you owe as quickly as possible

-- Keep your old paid-up accounts open
+- Keeping your old paid-up accounts open

 Instead, see our list of professionals, businesses and organizations that can help you reduce your debt and review your budget.